221011-Bank-of-America/demos/README.md

-# demos
-A place for all notes covered in lecture along with interview preparation guides and project guiedlines.
+# Welcome to 221011 Bank of America Fullstack Java Batch!
+*This is the repository for the remote Bank of America Java batch starting October 11th, 2022.
+Here you will find all of the notes from training along with study-guides, project guidelines, and more resources.*